IDC Names Securiti a Worldwide Leader in Data PrivacyView

-In modern organizations there are multiple data collection and processing elements combined with in-house and cloud-based application and storage infrastructure, with highly fluid data sharing and processing agreements in place.
+In modern organizations, there are multiple data collection and processing elements combined with in-house and cloud-based application and storage infrastructure, with highly fluid data sharing and processing agreements in place.
 With more than 80% of enterprise workloads now moving to the cloud, organizations are finding it hard to document and track the flow of information across cloud assets.

 In most organizations, data catalogs and maps are hidden away in outdated spreadsheets and Powerpoint or Visio diagrams, making it impossible to bring clarity to this gigantic mesh of interconnected interfaces, systems, and processes.
-Also, without a collaborative documentation and knowledge sharing environment, it is typical for such business process knowledge to get locked up in the minds of subject matter experts, making it nearly impossible to build and maintain an accurate record of data.
+Also, without a collaborative documentation and knowledge-sharing environment, it is typical for such business process knowledge to get locked up in the minds of subject matter experts, making it nearly impossible to build and maintain an accurate record of data.

 This is where the PrivacyOps data mapping platform can help.
-By providing a secure privacy portal with a collaborative, easy-to-use environment powered by AI powered advanced robotic automation and data intelligence, data mapping has become a manageable exercise.
+By providing a secure privacy portal with a collaborative, easy-to-use environment powered by AI-powered advanced robotic automation and data intelligence, data mapping has become a manageable exercise.

 While gathering data from surveys and forms from stakeholders is a good first step, many gaps may still arise in this approach.
 Inputs provided may not be complete, new data assets may require periodic monitoring, and assets may evolve and change over time.
-Organization’s can ensure accuracy with continuous data scanning and discovery in Maturity Level 2 in which an organization’s data assets and records within the data catalog are automatically updated and risk assessments and workflows can be triggered by the results of these scan jobs.
+Organizations can ensure accuracy with continuous data scanning and discovery in Maturity Level 2, in which an organization’s data assets and records within the data catalog are automatically updated, and risk assessments and workflows can be triggered by the results of these scan jobs.
 To ensure the accuracy of the information provided, organizations can use Maturity Level 2 automated data mapping to:

 Securiti’s Data Mapping Automation simplifies the migration journey providing a comprehensive PrivacyOps framework for all your data compliance needs with Robotic Automation.
 People Data Graphs (PDGs) can be created within data maps to link personal data to its user identity enabling automated DSR fulfillment and other privacy compliance functions.
 Organizations can:

 In order to benefit from a truly robust data mapping structure, every business needs to adopt the PrivacyOps framework.
-Investing in such a framework will be immensely beneficial for any organization as it will be ready to comply with all data privacy regulations - not just the current ones such as the CCPA but also those that are in the pipeline, such as the California Privacy Rights Act (CPRA) which will go into force in 2023.
+Investing in such a framework will be immensely beneficial for any organization as it will be ready to comply with all data privacy regulations - not just the current ones, such as the CCPA, but also those that are in the pipeline, such as the California Privacy Rights Act (CPRA) which will go into force in 2023.